newky2k/MessageBus/component/GettingStarted.md

 	void PostSticky(String EventId, object Sender);
 	void PostSticky(String EventId, object Sender, object[] Data);

-Posting sticky events works as a normal Posting, but additionally it save the event in a container inside MessageBus instance.
-The last sticky event is available to be retrieved using the following method:
+Posting sticky events works as a normal posting, but additionally it saves the event in a container inside MessageBus instance.
+The last sticky event of a given ID is available by the following method:

 	MessageBusEvent GetStickyEvent(string eventId);